Clannad: 2000–present: hiatus, five-piece reunion, Nádúr, and final tour

 In September 2013, Clannad released Nádúr ('Nature') on the ARC Music label, their first studio album since 1998.
 It was the band's final album before the death of Pádraig Duggan in 2016.
 They began an international tour in October 2013 which started in Australia and New Zealand and continued through 2014.
 In 2016, Moya Brennan announced she had been diagnosed with pulmonary fibrosis, a progressive lung disease that required her to rephrase the vocals to some songs.

 In February 2020, BMG announced the release of In a Lifetime, a greatest-hits anthology to commemorate the band's fiftieth anniversary.
 Released on 3 April by BMG, the album was available on CD, vinyl, digital platforms, and a deluxe edition that contained over 100 tracks spanning their career.
 The set included two new tracks, "A Celtic Dream" and "Who Knows Where the Time Goes", their first recordings since Pádraig Duggan's passing.
 The album coincided with the In a Lifetime Tour, their final tour as a group, which was to take place in the UK and North America between March and October 2020.
 The tour was postponed after several shows because of the COVID-19 pandemic and resumed in 2021.
 Noel Duggan died on 15 October 2022, aged 73.
 The band performed a farewell concert at the 3Arena in Dublin on 18 February 2023.
 The tour concluded in Seattle, Washington, on 9 October 2023, after which Clannad planned to disband, with individual members pursuing solo projects.

 However, the band later played their final concert in Royal Albert Hall on 30 October 2024.
 The first half comprised a 40th-anniversary reprise of Legend and other Robin of Sherwood material, with many of the TV show's actors in attendance.
 The second half consisted of other songs from their repertoire.

+The band performed a brief one-off appearance at a concert to mark the start of a 50th-anniversary year for Hot Press magazine in February 2026.

+In April 2026 Moya Brennan died, aged 73.